Updates, News & Events

 Marty Emmick, (Tech Officer)

-We are in the process of installing new signage, kiosks, warning strips and benches on the finished parts of the rail trail.
+We continue with the installation of new kiosks, bike racks, bike repair stations and benches on the finished parts of the rail trail.

 A separate Middleton Rails to Trails Committee was established by the Town of Middleton to help coordinate activities.
-That Committee plans to meet quarterly: https://middletonma.gov/397/Rails-to-Trails-Committee
+That Committee plans to meet quarterly.
+For additional information, please go to: https://middletonma.gov/397/Rails-to-Trails-Committee

 We continue to receive generous donations from individuals and businesses, which are greatly appreciated.
 Recent donations include a grant from the Middleton Cultural Council for two kiosks on the Rail Trail.
 The first has been installed at the entrance off Creedon Lane, near the Howe-Manning School.
 Another will be installed at Essex Street.
 Thank you for your generosity!